-Over the past 10 years, the global medical community has begun pushing for a better understanding of ovarian cancer.
+Over the past 10 years, the global medical and research community has begun pushing for a better understanding of ovarian cancer.

 We now have a greater appreciation of the heterogeneity of the disease – with more than 20 different subtypes identified.
 Ovarian cancer is now researched as a spectrum of diseases with different molecular and clinical characteristics.
 Researchers are exploring the potential of multipronged screening strategies, including: